 Michael Horn, a co-founder of the Clayton Christensen Institute, said that more students are now expected to consider online schooling as a result of the untimely pandemic.

-With all that’s happening, without a doubt, online degree programs are the most amenable option as of the moment.
+With all that’s happening, without a doubt, online degree programs are the most amenable option at the moment.

 The Basics of Online Bachelor’s Degrees

 For you to earn a bachelor’s degree, you need to complete 120-128 credits or semester hours.
 Most of these programs need a minimum of four years of full-time schooling, although it’s common for students to spend up to six years working their way toward a degree.
 Earning degrees can either be complemented online or through a combination of traditional and online courses.

 Reasons Why You Should Consider a Bachelor’s Degree Online